T0ha/ezodf/README.txt

 ========

-'ezodf' is a Python package to create new or open existing OpenDocumentFormat files and extract, add, modify or delete document data.
+'ezodf' is a Python package to create new or open existing OpenDocumentFormat files to extract, add, modify or delete document data.

 a simple example::